-Kenya/Tanzania: May 2018: Applications being accepted now.
+Kenya: May 2019: FULL.
 We plan on continuing ongoing projects such as teaching health topics, helping patients with access to healthcare and assessing for future projects.
 We will enjoy a 2 day safari as well.
 This trip will be 14 days.
-Cost: TBD (Most likely $4200-$4400).
+Cost: $3800-$4000 (depending on airfare costs).
 This trip has been approved by CUW.
+To apply click HERE

 Once you have submitted a volunteer application and are accepted to go on a volunteer trip with us you must become a member of Hope Without Borders.

 Click on the “Donate" button to complete your membership or pay your trip fee.
 Thank you for supporting our organization by becoming a member.

 “Africa Will Change Your Life”